ePages-de/epages-docs/apps/data-types.md

 ## additionalData

+This object is representing the attribute structure for PayPal PLUS.
+The structure for other external payments might differ.

 | Attribute | Type | Description |
 | - | - |  - |
 | InvoiceBankName  | string | The name of the bank that holds the bank account to which the invoice is due. |